-The selected pieces will be part of our Scan & Read projects, they will be published on our online Stories catalogue and the best ones will have the chance to be featured on the Watch This Space map, the Augmented Reality street art app Plain Sight and in the summer exhibition at Tūranga and New Brighton Libraries.
-Submit your story anytime between July 2019 and February 2020.
+Submissions are now open (until 28th February 2020) and the deadline is the last day of each month.
+Once received and reviewed by a multi-lingual panel, we wiill publish it immediately on our Scan & Read projects, on our online Stories catalogue and the best ones will have the chance to be featured on the Watch This Space map, the Augmented Reality street art app Plain Sight and in the Summer Exhibition at Tūranga from December 2019 until March 2020.

-- Explore and discover Christchurch’s street art with family and friends or by yourself by creating your own itinerary using the interactive Watch This Space map and the upcoming Plain Sight app (available from mid-May) or book a guided tour and have an expert tell you everything about it.
+- Explore and discover Christchurch’s street art with family and friends or by yourself.
+Create your own itinerary using the interactive Watch This Space map and the upcoming Plain Sight app (available from mid-May) or book a guided tour and have an expert guide you.

-- Once you find an inspiring mural note down the exact location and take a picture of you in front of it (you will need to send this picture when submitting your work) and start writing!
+- Once you find your inspirational mural, note down the exact location and take your ‘selfie’ in front of it (you will need this picture when submitting your work).
+Now, start writing!

-- You can also sign up for a Creative Writing Workshop to be held at Tūranga and New Brighton Library.
-They are free but bookings are essential.
-Click on the links below and save your spot:
+- Sign up for a FREE Creative Writing Workshop and Street Art Guided Tour to be held at Tūranga and New Brighton Library.
+Bookings are essential: SIGN UP HERE

 - The Paint n’ Pen Creative Writing Programme is open to all ages.